 # Enabling Social Change & Impact- Digital Transformation

-Giri discusses his view on the B2B eCommerce sector and how he is directly enabling a social impact within the society through initiatives like Smart India Hackathon.
-Giri is the board member and President of the Executive committee of I4C that promotes many initiatives including the Smart India Hackathon which drives innovation among students in India.
-The idea is to understand the evolving mindset among the youth and how the initiatives differentiates itself from similar projects including Atal Tinkering Lab program.
-Its noteworthy to understand the problem-solving behavioral impact among children through a focus on experimental learning exemplified by countries like Finland.
-Giri further talks about his role in driving social innovation and entrepreneurship through Pune International Centre – Social Innovation Group, where he mentors the awardees (tribal /rural /urban) of annual National Conference of Social Innovation.
+Giri discusses his view on the B2B eCommerce sector and how he directly enables a social impact within the society through initiatives like Smart India Hackathon.
+Giri is the board member and President of the Executive committee of I4C that promotes many initiatives, including the Smart India Hackathon, which drives innovation among students in India.
+The idea is to understand the evolving mindset among the youth and how the initiative differentiates itself from similar projects, including the Atal Tinkering Lab program.
+It’s noteworthy to understand the problem-solving behavioural impact among children through a focus on experimental learning exemplified by countries like Finland.
+Giri further talks about his role in driving social innovation and entrepreneurship through Pune International Centre – Social Innovation Group.
+He mentors the awardees (tribal /rural /urban) of the annual National Conference of Social Innovation.

-Towards the end of our conversation, I highlight that 11 per cent of social start-ups in India are from Ed-tech (NASSCOM report).
-The idea is to drive the importance of social entrepreneurship within the business ecosystem for enabling solutions for less privileged using technology or other means.
-A significant part of our conversation is on the social impact of emerging technologies with a focus on Artificial Intelligence (AI), Machine Learning (ML) and Blockchain.
+Towards the end of our conversation, I highlight that 11 percent of social start-ups in India are from Ed-tech (NASSCOM report).
+The idea is to drive the importance of social entrepreneurship within the business ecosystem for enabling solutions for the less privileged using technology or other means.
+A significant part of our conversation is on the social impact of emerging technologies focusing on Artificial Intelligence (AI), Machine Learning (ML), and Blockchain.

 Blockchain is increasing deployed globally for social good.
 Accenture Lab’s collaboration with Akshaya Patra, a leading non-profit in India for the “Million Meals Project “is an excellent example of “Tech For Good” i.e. technology enabling social good for the underserved communities.
 The middle Road